jackbrighton/jackbrighton.github.io/_posts/2015-05-03-storytelling-workshop.md

 ![a pile of card with ideas written on them](http://jackbrighton.github.io/images/storytelling-workshop_circle.jpg)

 At the end of the Detroit storytelling workshop, we were invited to summarize our most resonant takeaway on a single card and throw it on the floor.
-There was enough conversation by this time to make it clear we had a consensus: We’re in this together, so let’s figure out how that can work.
+There was enough conversation by this time to make it clear we had a consensus: the future of public media is about community collaboration.

+We’re in this together, so let’s figure out how that can work.